ayrton/react-key-handler/README.md

 this is due to [key] being a reserved property in React.

-`keyName` was an in-between solution powered by [keycodes] to support human readable strings, this property will be deprecated in future versions.
+`keyName` was an in-between solution powered by [keycodes] to support human readable strings, this property is deprecated and will be removed in future versions.

 __Browser support:__